COSC3020/isomorphism-nodes-noahcanen/README.md

 one-to-one and onto function (bijection) $f: V_1 \rightarrow V_2$ such that $(u,v)
 \in E_1$ iff $(f(u),f(v)) \in E_2$.

-Let's start with the simplest graph: 2 graphs A and B, and let's assume that A and B are isomorphic.

-A has two vertices, one and two.
-One and two are not connected by any edges.

-B has one vertex, 3.
-3 is not connected by any edges.

-One can be mapped onto 3.

-Two can be mapped onto nothing because graph B does not have another vertex to map onto.

-Graphs A and B are not isomorphic because they have a different number of vertices.
+A one-to-one and onto function means that each node can be mapped onto a corresponding node that shares the same number of edges.

+And this can only happen if two conditions are true: one, the two graphs have the same number of nodes, and two, they have the same number of edges extending from those nodes.

-Therefore, 2 isomorphic graphs must have the same number of vertices so that each vertex can be mapped onto a corresponding vertex in the other graph.
+Therefore, two isomorphic graphs must have the same number of vertices so that each vertex can be mapped onto a corresponding vertex in the other graph.